cis3296f22/GameMaster/README.md

 ![](images/npminstall.png)

 Now you need to put your bot token in a `.env` file.
-You will also need to put the guild ID of the server you want the bot to be in.
+In the project directory create a file called `.env`.
+Then you can add your token and optionally if you choose you can add the  guild ID of the server you want the bot to be in to the .env file also as shown below.

 ```
 TOKEN=<TOKEN>